peer-open-source/opensees-gallery/content/en/benchmarks/frame-1002/index.md

 ---
-title: 0102 - Cantilever with transverse loading (Postbuckling)
+title: "1002 - Cantilever with transverse loading (Postbuckling)"
 thumbnail: img/benchmarks/frame-1002.png
 description: >-
     In this case the cantilever beam is subjected only to a transverse force